anotherhadi/TheBashMenu/README.md

 # The Bash Menu [v1.1]
 ![](menu.gif)
 #### A very useful script allowing you to create your own menu.
-<p>Create your own beautiful menu with a simple bash file, add a title, a subtitle, your options and your commands!</p>
+<p>Easily create your own menu, which uses the directional keys.
+Quickly add your title, options and commands and you're good to go!</p>

 ### Informations:
 <p>There is a file named "elements.sh" containing different examples of input, output, reading functions in the same graphic style as "bmenu".
-You will also find "menuexample.sh", feel free to modify it to create your first bmenu.
+You will also find "menuexample.sh", feel free to modify it to create your first menu.
 Once modified, type "bash menuexample.sh" to try it.</p>
 <p>Work on : MacOs, KaliLinux [Probably more, tell me if that's the case]</p>

 ### Install: